 You Only Keep Deserving People Around

-Ever since I got diagnosed with psychosis, I already knew that I was less empathic than others.
+Ever since I got diagnosed with psychosis, I knew I was less empathic than others.
 I used to be ashamed to admit it, but I stopped pretending to care when I became a boss.

 I was not mean or disrespectful to people; I just refused to hire applicants who did not have the skills and characteristics needed for the job(s).
 For some reason, I knew that they would be a waste of money and effort.